jfw225/ptlib/README.md

 - add in timing diagram
 - overload manager class of multiprocessing for controller such that more stuff is done in Run Loop

+- verify that task.id is set properly
+- try sharing objects with proxies or figure out different way to communicate metadata
+- figure out how to get from meta queue and figure out which worker